Marriage proposal 35 kilometres in the making

 Every week The Slovak Spectator brings you a selection of three short stories from across Slovakia in which pessimism and negativity are absent.

-Rainer's Cottage, known officially as a cozy house, marks its 160th anniversary this year and 25 years since being re-opened.
+Rainer's Cottage, known officially as a mountain shelter, marks its 160th anniversary this year and 25 years since being re-opened.
+It is the oldest hut in the Tatras.

 Originally constructed by Ján Juraj Rainer (1800-1872), it saw its significance diminish with the establishment of the nearby Kamzík Cottage.

-But in 1997, Peter Petras Snr., an educator and mountain porter, embarked on a restoration of what is the oldest chalet in the Tatras.
+But in 1997, Peter Petras Sr., an educator and mountain porter, embarked on a restoration of what is the oldest chalet in the Tatras.
+The chalet opened in 1998.

-Presently, neither he nor his son, the current caretaker of "Rainerka," own the property and have obtained rights through public tenders to lease it periodically.
+Presently, neither he nor his son, the current caretaker of "Rainerka", own the state-owned property and have obtained rights through public tenders to lease it periodically.

 Recent legislation has extended their lease for another 15 years.